 D. BC Meets

-At any BC meet MS shall compensate the host club for the cost of officials up to the number of "minimum numbers of officials required at General Age Meets" contained within the Official Committee Rules, Rule XIV (A) of these MS Rules and Procedures.
+At any BC, Michigan Mile, and Open Water meet MS shall compensate the host club for the cost of officials up to the number of "minimum numbers of officials required at General Age Meets" contained within the Official Committee Rules, Rule XIV (A) of these MS Rules and Procedures.

 R-34 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled